BiTinerary/PersonalAPI/readme.md

 ## pAPI: Porting from deprecated [pyGoogleVoice](https://pypi.python.org/pypi/pygooglevoice/0.5) library to [Gmail for Ruby](https://github.com/gmailgem/gmail)

+## Why?
+A remote shell that requires internet connection only one way.
+Ask the internet questions (Alexa, Google, etc...
+API) with only a text message. ie: places with access to mobile phones but not internet.

+A universal computer remote.
+Simultaneously repairing 10+ computers like I used to?
+Don't install all virus removal software, anti virus, cleaner programs one by one on each machine.
+Just to uninstall some later.
+Issue one command, run on all computers.

+A minimal IOT interface which is as secure as your email login and/or LAN credentials.
+Triggered from what is essentially a text/SMS based CLI which doesn't require mobile internet.
+Further utilizing bandwidth that is paid for, but might not normally be used.

+A cloud computing concept.
+What's the point if you have to sign up, register, tech guru your way into a cloud computer?
+The idea is to provide a minimalist interface to a super device that is capable of exponentially more computing power. ie: send text from Nokia 3310 (original) but return **only** the results of a 'machine learning' computer/algorithm.

 ## Overview
 Run while loop on Orangepi or equivalent SBC.
 Scan inbox of email. `if unread.message.exists? from: myphonenumber@mymetropcs.com` trigger respective linux command.

 Mark unread.message as read.
 Delete message.
 In other words, I send SMS to personal email.
 SBC detects it and fires off local bash/ruby/python script.

 Some of which do local things like shutdown any/all/specific computers.
 Returns API call, the world is your oyster.

-## Why?
-A minimal IOT interface which is as secure as your email login and/or LAN credentials.
-Triggered from what is essentially a text/SMS based CLI which doesn't require mobile internet.
-Further utilizing bandwidth that is paid for but might not normally be used.

-A universal computer remote.
-Simultaneously repairing 10+ computers like I used to?
-Don't install all virus removal software, anti virus, cleaner programs one by one on each machine.
-Just to uninstall some later.
-Issue one command, run on all computers. (needs to be made Ruby to Exe)

 **Some ideas:**
 `ipman` == then `curl icanhazip.com` and send SMS with response.